iterative/dvc.org/content/docs/command-reference/plot/index.md

 ![](/img/plot_auc.svg)

-### Difference between continuous and scolar metrics
+### Difference between continuous and scalar metrics

 DVC has two concepts for metrics for representing result of machine learning training or data processing: